damato-design/blog/src/posts/choose-your-destiny.md

 ## Ground rules

-The pattern we'll be focusing on is a group of similar items and the ways they can be presented.
-This means singular buttons and links aren't included in this exploration.
-While they are a choice, they are often the only choice in the small context where they are introduced.
-So a group of buttons for formatting a document is part of the scope, but a button found within the hero section of a marketing page will not.
-A list of navigational links in the header is included, but a link found within the body of text will not.
+The pattern we'll be focusing on is a group of similar items and the ways they can be presented and interacted.
+This means singular buttons and inline links aren't included in this exploration.

-The act of creating an option will also be avoided for this section.
-Generally speaking once the option is created it'll be included within the given list of options using one of the patterns described.
+The act of creating an option will also be avoided.
+Generally speaking, once the option is created, it'll be included within the existing group of options using one of the patterns described.
+An example of this might be creating a post category.

-This exploration will also only focus on patterns which provide limited choices.
-For example, color pickers and range selectors are omitted for brevity.

 ## Definitions

 The following patterns will be referenced throughout this exploration:

-- Button groups:
-- Radio button groups:
-- Checkbox groups:
+- [Button groups](https://developer.microsoft.com/en-us/fluentui#/controls/web/commandbar): Examples are found in word processing tools for selecting text alignment.
+- [Radio button groups](https://www.lightningdesignsystem.com/components/radio-group/): Examples are found in online surveys to rate quality of service.
+- [Checkbox groups](https://react-spectrum.adobe.com/react-spectrum/CheckboxGroup.html): Examples are found in selecting options to filter products.
-- Native HTML select options:
+- [Native HTML select options](https://carbondesignsystem.com/components/select/usage): Examples are found when selecting locations from a list.
-- Navigational menus:
-- Tab groups:
+- [Navigational menus](https://baseweb.design/components/header-navigation/): Examples are found in the header of marketing sites.
+- [Tab groups](https://www.newskit.co.uk/components/tabs/): Examples are found within web pages as secondary navigation.

+{% aside %}
+### Button group confusion

+What I've defined as button group above is not a common button group [found amongst most design systems](https://component.gallery/components/button-group/).
+The key difference here is the keyboard navigation.
+A button group is often delivered as just a layout pattern of existing buttons with very little change of visual style and no change in interaction pattern.
+Each button is accessible via the `Tab` key like any other button that isn't in a group.
+Because of this, I identify these as groups of individual buttons.
+There's nothing stopping most systems to allow any sort of interactive component to exist in these groups; like links for example.

+I am specifically calling out the pattern found in toolbars as it is expected to be a single tab stop, where navigation between buttons is done by arrow keys.
+Visually these are groups of buttons but with a different and warranted enhancement for accessibility.

+Admittedly, for the purposes of the exploration this deviation isn't critical to our final decision tree but still worth calling out.
+{% endaside %}

 It's also important to define a few terms used for accessibility:

-- Tab stop:
-- Roving tabindex:
+- **Tab stop**: An area of the interface which is focused by the `Tab` key where additional actions can occur.
+Links and text input fields are clear tab stop examples, but entire lists of options can also be defined as a single tab stop.
+The area that should be identified as a tab stop is achieved through accessibility best practices for an experience.
+- **Roving tabindex**: A technique to show focus on an element without the use of the `Tab` key.
+This is done by toggling the `tabIndex` of interactive elements.
+One element in the list will receive a `tabIndex="0"`, while the rest receive `tabIndex="-1"`.
+This allows the user to re-enter the area using the `Tab` key and return focus back to the previously focused element.
+[Here's a video explaining the technique by Rob Dodson](https://www.youtube.com/watch?v=uCIC2LNt0bk&t=6s).

 ## Instant gratification